Beginner’s Guide to Recording Guitar at Home

 Pretty simple, right?
 You basically need a way to plug your guitar to your PC (or a microphone for acoustic guitar) and software to record.

 The rest of this guide will take a close look at each component as well as which options to consider.
+If you have all the equipment you need, check out my tutorial on recording your first song.

 If you know all about the gear and software required for a basic recording setup and just want my recommendations, here they are: